 From this perspective, you’ll want to ask yourself some questions, such as: what are the processes, workflows and systems needed to reach the endpoint in the project, and what are the best practices to employ?
 You’ll want to create a checklist, and ask questions.
 Note who you’ll partner with, and decide what leadership team will drive the whole endeavor.

 How to Define Your Workflow

-Jennifer offered these three tips for defining the workflow for your project.
+Here are three tips for defining a workflow for your project.

 - Create a realistic workflow diagram, and involve the people doing the work.